digideskio/boscode-learn/codecademy-tasks.md

 Go to [Codecademy](http://www.codecademy.com/) and sign in.

-Got to Go to INTRODUCTION TO JAVASCRIPT [Introduction to Functions in JS](https://www.codecademy.com/courses/javascript-beginner-en-6LzGd/0/1) and complete tutorials 1- 13.
+Go to INTRODUCTION TO JAVASCRIPT [Introduction to Functions in JS](https://www.codecademy.com/courses/javascript-beginner-en-6LzGd/0/1) and complete tutorials 1- 13.

 *The challenge:*